 About the Podcast: Jennifer Gonzalez is the Editor in Chief of the Cult of Pedagogy and the host of the podcast as well.
 She hopes to create a community of teachers who are vibrant, encouraging, and stimulating.
 She wants educators to support each other towards excellence.

 Every episode of the Cult of Pedagogy will leave you engaged and empowered.
 Jennifer and her guests discuss teaching strategies, classroom management, education reform, and, basically, anything that has something to do with teaching.
 Sometimes, the psychological and social dynamics of schools are talked about.
 There’s more to talk about on this show that you won’t find in any textbook.

 Our list is actually just the tip of the iceberg.
-There are a lot of other podcasts that teachers can learn online which goes to show how passionate and dedicated the teaching community is.
+There are a lot of other podcasts, like science podcasts, that teachers can learn online which goes to show how passionate and dedicated the teaching community is.
 Take this chance to learn from inspiring people and groups who are doing their part to elevate teachers and teaching as a profession.
 Choose the podcast that speaks to you most and starts growing as an educator today.